Skip to main content

 If you want to make sure that your purchase doesn’t contribute to the exploitation of animals, make sure that you shop with a company that scored well in this category.

-In the table below we’ve gathered all the companies that we recommend using if animal welfare is of utmost importance to you.
+In the table below we’ve gathered all the companies that we recommend using if animal welfare is of utmost importance to you and note their policy on animal products.

 Explicitly vegan No policy but doesn’t sell animal products Only sells insignificant amount of animal products (one or two products) Only sells second-hand animal products